dylan-lang/opendylan/documentation/cffi-win32-reference/source/c-ffi.rst

 accepts and returns Dylan floats, converting to and from raw C floats as necessary.

-.. note:: We could achieve the same result by using the ``define C-address`` macro, which defines a constant that is a pointer to the storage allocated for the C variable.
+.. note:: We could achieve the same result by using the :macro:`define C-address` macro, which defines a constant that is a pointer to the storage allocated for the C variable.

 Terminology
 ===========